shota-yasunaga/wandercatch/README.md

 - mat2python.py

   helper methos to read matlab variables and convert it to be able to use for the python script.
-It has usefult iterators, too. å
+It has usefult iterators, too.

 - plot_methods.py

   helper methods for plooting scatter plots

+## Classifiers

+TODO: I need to restructure this because the function names are not appropriate

+- SVM.py
+  This has all of the classes that I'm using to verify the classifiers.

+- SVM_all_pts_together.py

+  run SVM with all of the participants' features together.

+- SVM_ppts_loop.py

+  run classifications on different participants in a loop

+- find_coefficients.py

+  Run SVM with linear kernel and see the coefficients

 #### Behavioral Data